CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 - Vertex shading.
 - (Vertex shader) perspective transformation.
 - Primitive assembly with support for triangles read from buffers of index and vertex data.
+- Backface culling (with thrust::remove_if)
-- Rasterization + depth testing + Fragment shading (with atomics for race avoidance)
+- Rasterization + depth testing (with atomics for race avoidance)
+- Fragment shading
 - Basic Lambert Diffuse-only lighting.
 - Color interpolation with barycentric coordinates
 - Mouse-based interactive camera support